 If You’re Passing out Treats to Trick-or-Treaters

-Alternatives to food altogether: stickers, masks, jewelry: Who says food is the only way to treat yourself on halloween?
-Stickers, masks and jewelry are exciting gifts to pass out and provide lasting fun,much longer than a 10 minute sugar-high.
+Stickers, masks, jewelry: Who says food is the only way to treat yourself on Halloween?
+Stickers, masks and jewelry are exciting gifts to pass out and provide lasting fun, much longer than a 10 minute sugar-high.
 The Teal Pumpkin Project, organized by the national Food Allergy Research & Education foundation, aims to raise awareness for food allergies.
 Wherever you see a teal pumpkin, this household will be giving out non-food alternatives to provide safe options for trick or treaters with any type of food allergy.

 Halloween is a great time to celebrate sharing.
 Companies like the Switch Witch help make managing hordes of candy a little easier by getting kids on board with trading candy in for a fun new gift.
 Alternatively, candy and treats can be stored in the freezer to be enjoyed in small doses throughout the year rather than all at once.
 Having healthier options like those above bring the goodness of whole grains, fruits, and vegetables to the Halloween table.